Why can’t you leave your marriage?

-So reassure yourself by considering what is the worst that might realistically happen and how could you deal with this?
+So reassure yourself by considering what is the worst that might realistically happen?
+Is there a way you could you deal with this?

 Regret – Want to avoid responsibility for the years wasted

 One way to look at this more helpfully, is that staying in a situation in which you have invested a lot in is normal.
 It has been shown that loss aversion is one of the most consistent human traits.
-It means that you stay in jobs you don’t like or stick to bad investments (or put even more money into them!) in the hope that you won’t lose and that something will work itself out.
+Loss aversion makes people stay in jobs they don’t like, or stick to bad investments (or put even more money into them!), in the hope that they will not lose, and that something will work itself out.
 It is extremely hard to lose and have to admit you have made a mistake.

 So consider whether it time to cut your losses?

 Guilt – Have I tried hard enough?

 Many people feel guilty about leaving and wonder if they have tried hard enough.
 This leads to getting caught in an endless loop of, trying “just one more time or just one more year”.

 These 3 considerations might help you get out of the trap: